Uncraftbar/SMTC-Gamesense/README.md

 ## How It Works

 1. The application starts and creates a system tray icon
+2. **Dynamic Endpoint Discovery**: Reads the Gamesense endpoint from `%PROGRAMDATA%\SteelSeries\SteelSeries Engine 3\coreProps.json`
-2. Every second, it checks the current media session using SMTC
+3. Every second, it checks the current media session using SMTC
-3. If media is playing, it extracts the artist and title
+4. If media is playing, it extracts the artist and title
-4. The information is sent to SteelSeries Gamesense via REST API (http://127.0.0.1:3000)
+5. The information is sent to SteelSeries Gamesense via REST API
-5. Gamesense displays the media info on the keyboard OLED
+6. Gamesense displays the media info on the keyboard OLED
-6. The tray icon tooltip shows the current track or status
+7. The tray icon tooltip shows the current track or status

 ## Building and Running